Hurricane Marco (2020): Meteorological history

-Shortly after being named, Marco continued to contradict the forecasts and followed a more northerly course.
-As it was a small system, Marco was able to strengthen quickly, reaching its initial peak intensity of 55 kn and 992 mbar just 12 hours after being named, with an almost closed eyewall being observed by Hurricane Hunters.
-Contrary to prior predictions, Marco's track was shifted eastward at the 21:00 EDT advisory on August 22, as the system moved north-northeastward instead of north-northwestward, introducing the possibility of successive landfalls around Louisiana from both Laura and Marco.
+Marco was able to strengthen quickly as a small system, reaching its initial peak intensity of 55 kn and 992 mbar just 18 hours after being named, with an almost closed eyewall being observed by Hurricane Hunters.
+Contrary to prior predictions, Marco's track was shifted eastward at the 21:00 UTC advisory on August 22, as the system moved north-northeastward instead of north-northwestward, introducing the possibility of successive landfalls around Louisiana from both Laura and Marco.
 An increase of southwesterly wind shear brought an abrupt end to the strengthening trend, as Marco moved through the Yucatán Channel, with the storm's minimum central pressure rising slightly and the eyewall mostly dissipating as the storm took on a sheared appearance.
 This weakening period proved to be short-lived, as the shear relaxed somewhat when Marco moved into the warm waters of the Gulf of Mexico on August 23.
 Slow but steady strengthening resumed and data from another Hurricane Hunter reconnaissance aircraft discovered sustained winds at hurricane strength in the northeastern eyewall.
-Subsequently, an update from the NHC confirmed that Marco had intensified into a Category 1 hurricane at 16:30 UTC on August 23.
-It then reached its peak intensity at 21:00 UTC, with 1-minute sustained winds of 65 kn and a minimum central pressure of 991 mbar.
+Marco strengthened into a Category 1 hurricane at 12:00 UTC on August 23, and simultaneously reached its peak intensity with 1-minute sustained winds of 65 kn and a minimum central pressure of 991 mbar.

 This strengthening proved to be short-lived, however, as upper-level wind shear increased again over the storm.
-This caused Marco to weaken back to a tropical storm by 03:00 UTC on August 24, and the center of circulation became displaced from the storm's convection.
-Relentless wind shear continued to plague the system as it turned westward near the Louisiana coastline, and Marco rapidly weakened to minimal tropical storm strength by 18:00 UTC.
-At 23:00 UTC on August 24, Marco passed just south of the mouth of the Mississippi River, with 1-minute sustained winds at 35 kn and a central pressure of 1006 mbar, although the strongest winds were displaced in convection that was over waters well northeast of the storm's center.
-Operationally, the NHC said that the storm made landfall here, but that was changed in post-storm analysis.
+This caused Marco to weaken back to a tropical storm by 00:00 UTC on August 24, and the center of circulation became displaced from the storm's convection.
+Wind shear continued to plague the system as it turned westward near the Louisiana coastline, and Marco rapidly weakened to minimal tropical storm strength by 18:00 UTC.
+At 00:00 UTC on August 24, Marco passed just south of the mouth of the Mississippi River, with 1-minute sustained winds at 35 kn and a central pressure of 1006 mbar, although the strongest winds were displaced in convection that was over waters well northeast of the storm's center.
+Operationally, the NHC said that the storm made landfall here, but that was changed in post-storm analysis because of data from weather stations in Southwest Pass indicating that Marco stayed offshore.
 Afterward, Marco weakened further and fell to tropical depression intensity just offshore of Louisiana, near Grand Isle, at 03:00 UTC on August 25, before degenerating into a remnant low three hours later.
 The remnant low continued to spin down as it slowly moved westward along the Louisiana coastline, ahead of the approaching Hurricane Laura, before opening up into a trough at 00:00 UTC on the next day.